 Bruce Benamran is the creator of the French YouTube channel E-penser, which started in 2013.
-He belongs to the first YouTubers to do science popularization on the french internet.
-Besides that, he has a completely different profile compared to most of the French Youtubers, he was born in 1977, has a wife and two kids where most of the others are in their 20’s and 30’s with a single life.
+He belongs among the first YouTubers to do science popularization on the french internet.
+Besides that, he has a completely different profile compared to most of the French Youtubers, he was born in 1977, and has a wife and two kids and most of the others are in their 20s and 30s with a single life.

 He started this activity in order to fulfill his free time.
 This computer specialist, therefore, launched the E-penser channel, taking over the domain name that he had bought two years earlier in the event that he wanted to do something with it.
 He published in September 2013, his first video entitled “Does the Earth revolve around the sun?”.
 Most of his videos are about physics and he loves to refute scientific theories unfounded.